pippinbarr/cart253/topics/instructions/organizing-with-functions.md

 }
 ```

-## That's a lot of code

-Well, yeah, that's a lot of code we have in our `script.js` right now.
-And that's the way it goes: we *write a lot of code* when we're programming.

-To avoid going kind of insane, we need to always be thinking about how to *organize* our code to make it easier to deal with.

 ## Commenting helps

 We can already see in our example code how much it helps to have commented it.
 If we want to change the doorknob, we can go find the doorknob "bit" of the code and change it there.